privacypass/challenge-bypass-extension/PROTOCOL.md

         (c, s) <-- DLEQ(Z/M == Y/G)

-5. Verifier recalculates the PRNG seed from protocol state, generates the composite elements, and checks that `c' == c` as in the single-element proof above.
+5. Verifier recalculates the PRNG seed from protocol state<sup>2</sup>, generates the composite elements, and checks that `c' == c` as in the single-element proof above.

-<sup>1</sup>: In the actual instantiation of the protocol we also send the values of `M` and `Z` for both the batch and DLEQ proofs.
+<sup>1</sup>In the actual instantiation of the protocol we also send the values of `M` and `Z` for both the batch and DLEQ proofs.
 The client then recomputes the values of `M` and `Z` themselves using the tokens in the response and checks that these values are equal before verifying the proof.

+<sup>2</sup>The extension does not recompute the PRNG state currently, the value sent by the server is sent instead.
+Until this is done we consider the verification of batch DLEQ proofs by the extension to still be in beta.

 We can see why this works in a reduced case for `(M_1, M_2)`, `(Z_1, Z_2)`, and `(c_1, c_2)`: